Taeyami/StonyBot-Discord.js/README.md

 Coins on voice - Ready

-Coins on messages - Not Ready
+Coins on messages - Ready

 Site - Not Ready